 Check out Canada's various incentives here.

-As a Top Producing realtor who pioneered the Innovative Space Market 25 years ago - including the adaptive reuse conversion market which fueled the explosion of Toronto's Hard and Soft Loft phenomenon - it's a privilege to to be showcasing this Unique Architectural Masterpiece In The Beach, offered for $2,099,000.
+As a Top Producing realtor who pioneered the Innovative Space Market 25 years ago - including the adaptive reuse conversion market which fueled the explosion of Toronto's Hard and Soft Loft phenomenon - it's a privilege to have sold this Unique Architectural Masterpiece In The Beach.
 Designed and developed by German architect Felix Leicher of baukultur/ca, this breathtaking residence of the highest architectural standards is also environmentally friendly.
-For the Buyer seeking a residence thoughtfully designed to improve well-being, and lets you take an active role in reducing your own carbon footprint, this property will appeal both to the pragmatic and social consciousness.
+For the Buyer, they secured a residence thoughtfully designed to improve well-being, and let them take an active role in reducing their own carbon footprint.
+This is the wave of the future, where properties like this appeal both to the pragmatic and social consciousness.

 Here's how this family residence specifically fulfills the commitment to embrace the four essentials that comprise the sustainable housing criteria:

 • Indoor Air Quality:

 - Naturally ventilating skylights to assist in fresh air flow via chimney effect